EOPF-Explorer/data-model-pipeline/README.md

 # Data Model Pipeline → GeoZarr (Remote Argo)

 Run `eopf-geozarr` on a remote Argo Workflows cluster.
-This repo is remote‑first and intentionally lean; for converter details see the data-model repo.
+The workflow is remote‑first and intentionally lean; for converter details see the data-model repo.

 ## TL;DR